meteor/galaxy-docs/content/billing.md

 If you need to change your payment information, or have talked to your bank to enable your card to be charged, contact support for assistance.

-As long as your account is suspended, you will not be able to deploy, start or run containers on your account.
+As long as your account is suspended, you won't be able to deploy, start or run containers on your account.

 Once the invoiced amount is successfully paid, your full account functionality will be restored.